Are additionality and permanence the right principles for high integrity credits?

 Financial additionality is not linked with reality

 We believe that financial additionality for crediting environmental activity should not apply.
 While financial additionality can be more easily satisfied by industrial activities that permanently remove carbon from the atmosphere, the inclusion of this clause is inconsistent with the reality faced by foods, fuels, and fibers producers.
 In the truest sense, “would this have occurred, if not but for the payment” forces a producer of a credit to not be able to make a claim unless they can prove that it wouldn’t have been profitable.
-This rule unwittingly penalizes those who are already profitable in their operation, to be unable to participate in continued or enhanced action of delivering climate action.
+This rule unwittingly penalizes those who are already profitable in their operation, to be unable to participate in continued or enhanced action of delivering climate impact.
 In effect, this rule only provides partial or suboptimal support from an environmental good that can be backed by robust and transparent accounting.
 Moreover, this rule creates artificial counterfactuals for only part of one project, simply to create an approved project, and discounts the ability to track the outcome from other activities that are already causing climate impact, and are profitable.
 At worst, this disconnects from critical data connected to business intelligence for the producer of that credit to adopt more environmental interventions.

 High risk of carbon myopia and inconsistent silos